bryonylouise2/whiplash_definition/README.md

    			Output: A histogram of a) the number of days between drought-to-pluvial and b) pluvial-to-drought events.

 Ex.check_precip_data.py
+			This script checks the precipitation data to make sure it makes sense.
+			Input: Precipitation Data
+			Output: A PNG of the annual average precipitation across the chosen region.

 Ex.check_spi_data.py
+			This script checks the SPI Data to make sure it makes sense
+			Input: regional SPI data
+			Output: A PNG of the annual average SPI across the CONUS.

 Ex.plot_whiplash_data.py
+			This script plots the number of whiplash occurrences at each grid point throughout the timeframe
+			Input: regional whiplash data
+			Output: A PNG of the number of whiplash occurrences throughout the period across the CONUS.

 # Analysis Files
 A.Event_Climatology.py